The kitchen is the most dangerous room in the house, so kitchen safety is important.

 Germs, germs, germs: they're everywhere!
 Keeping your kitchen germ free is a constant battle.
 But that doesn't mean it has to be hard.
 Get into a few simple habits, and the germs practically take care of themselves.

-Well, no, that's not true.
+Okay, that's not quite true.
 But keeping your kitchen clean is a major part of kitchen safety.
 If you've ever experienced the joys of food poisoning, you know why.

 Here are some basic tips that will help keep your kitchen clean and germ-free.
 (Mostly germ-free, anyway.
 There's no such thing as a kitchen without some germs.
 Germs are just part of life.)